samnaveenkumaroff/ByteFlow/README.md

-# ⚡ ByteFlow Mart — PriceRadar
-## 🧠 Agentic Competitive Intelligence for Indian E-Commerce
+# ⚡ ByteFlow Mart — PriceRadar🧠 Agentic Competitive Intelligence for Indian E-Commerce

 > **ByteFlow Mart** · Problem Statement **PS D-3**
 Sellers have hit a competitive intelligence wall where the sheer